odea-project/qAlgorithms/report/report.md

 During development, it was observed that using long doubles when calculating the DQS has an effect up to the fifth digit.
-Since this change did not effect the obtained results by any metric, it was reverted for an increase in performance.
+Since this change did not effect the obtained bins by any metric, it was reverted for an increase in performance.

 ### Test Criteria for Bin Correctness
 Not all bins conform to a set of "ideal" parameters.
 These parameters